 - 1939: Oxycodone is first introduced to America.

-- 1950: Percodan – a combination of oxycodone and aspirin – is released to American physicians for prescription.
+- 1950: Percodan – a combination of oxycodone and aspirin – is released to American physicians for a prescription.

 - 1970: Oxycodone is listed as a Schedule II drug in the new Controlled Substances Act.
-According to the Drug Enforcement Administration (DEA): “Schedule II drugs, substances, or chemicals are defined as drugs with a high potential for abuse, less abuse potential than Schedule I drugs, with use potentially leading to severe psychological or physical dependence.
+According to the Drug Enforcement Administration (DEA): “Schedule II drugs, substances, or chemicals are defined as drugs with a high potential for abuse, less abuse potential than Schedule I drugs, with use, potentially leading to severe psychological or physical dependence.
 These drugs are also considered dangerous.”